zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

         return t + 1{% endhighlight %}
-  as expected it looks at the previous state of the cells surrounding it (its antecedents) and counts the number of live cells then updates it's own state accordingly.
-It return `t+1` which is the next of the model (all the cells will use this function so this will all the cells update each step as desired).
+  as expected it looks at the previous state of the cells surrounding it (its antecedents) and counts the number of live cells then updates its own state accordingly.
+It returns `t+1` which is the next of the model (all the cells will use this function so this will all the cells update each step as desired).
 - We then initialize the cells with the relevant antecedents and state.
 In this